 Market risk is the risk that the Company will incur losses due to adverse changes in market rates and prices.
 Market risk exists for all of the derivative financial instruments the Company currently holds, as these instruments may become less valuable due to adverse changes in market conditions.
-To limit the risk, the Company's senior management has established risk control limits.
+To limit this risk, the Company's senior management has established risk control limits.
 In addition, changes in fair value of the derivative financial instruments that the Company uses for risk management purposes are generally offset by the change in the fair value or cash flows of the hedged risk component of the related assets, liabilities or forecasted transactions.

-OFF-BALANCE-SHEET FINANCIAL INSTRUMENTS
+OFF-BALANCE-SHEET FINANCIAL INSTRUMENTS AND INVESTMENT VIE NOT CONSOLIDATED